CHIYUCHEN/SBD/data_catalog.md

 **Reasoning for Each Index:**

-1. Q1: Census Tracts with Lowest Count of Commercial Land Use

-•	Queries involve finding the lowest count of commercial land use per census tract.
+1. Q1: Census Tracts with Lowest Count of Commercial Land Use &nbsp;&nbsp;•	Queries involve finding the lowest count of commercial land use per census tract. <br />

-•	Timings are recorded using EXPLAIN ANALYZE to assess the query performance.
+&nbsp;&nbsp;•	Timings are recorded using EXPLAIN ANALYZE to assess the query performance. <br />

-•	Index landuse_cleanup_c_dig1desc_idx is dropped to analyze the impact of indexing on the query.
+&nbsp;&nbsp;•	Index landuse_cleanup_c_dig1desc_idx is dropped to analyze the impact of indexing on the query. <br />

-•	The query filters by lu.c_dig1desc = '2', potentially querying commercial land use.
+&nbsp;&nbsp;•	The query filters by lu.c_dig1desc = '2', potentially querying commercial land use. <br />

 #### Code